Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 # Additional Functions {#additional-functions}
 Along with the dataset-related functions that can be used for dataset formulas, other functions are also available.
 These functions can be used in a dataset's formulas section, the @c "constants" section, and even in-place (e.g., in a label's text value).
+- ``ReportName()``: the report's name.
+- ``PageNumber()``: the current page number.
 - ``Now(`value`)``:
     Returns the a string representing the current date and time (or date component).
-    - @c value: the part of today's date to return (if not provided, then the full date and time are returned).
+    - @c value: the part of today's date to return (if not provided, then the full date is returned).
       The following options are available:
       - @c "Year": the year.
       - @c "Day": the day of the month.
       - @c "DayName": the day of the month as a name (e.g., Tuesday).
       - @c "Month": the numeric value of the month.
       - @c "MonthName": the name of the month.
-      - @c "MonthShortName": the abbreviated name of the month.s
+      - @c "MonthShortName": the abbreviated name of the month.
+      - @c "Fancy": returns the date formatted as full month name, day, and four-digit year.

 # Notes {#notes}
 Color values can either be hex encoded (e.g., @c "#FF0000" for red) or a named value (@c "pumpkin").
 For a full list